Is ESG A Good Career?

 ESG is similar to corporate social responsibility (CSR), but best understood as an evolution of the concept to incorporate a more comprehensive set of values.
 CSR is a concept in management that encourages businesses to incorporate social and environmental issues into their everyday operations and relationships with stakeholders.
 Businesses have increasingly relied on CSR to make a difference and enhance their company’s reputation.

-CSR initiatives enhance reputation with clients and invested communities through relevant reporting, and is an internal process of corporate culture.
+CSR initiatives ratchet up reputation with clients and invested communities through relevant reporting, and is an internal process of corporate culture.
 ESG, in contrast, is fundamentally outward-facing.
 It requires reporting and disclosure to satisfy the needs of investors and stakeholders.
-ESG considers an organisation's environmental sustainability and the social and governance impact it is having through its business, and pushes a business into a position of public transparency in order to do so.
+ESG considers an organization's environmental sustainability and the social and governance impact it is having through its business, and pushes a business into a position of public transparency and stakeholder engagement in order to do so.

 Featured Article: What is the difference between CSR and ESG?